-When using the SAQ variables in analysis, weights specific to these questions should be used (SAQWT18F).
+When using the SAQ variables in analysis, weights specific to these questions should be used (SAQWT19F).
 For persons who are not assigned a positive SAQ weight, the SAQ variables are recoded to "Inapplicable" (-1).
 Please see Section 3.0 "Survey Sample Information" for details.

-2.5.6.9 Veteran Self-Administered Questionnaire (VSAQ)
+Veteran Self-Administered Questionnaire (VSAQ)

-The Veteran Self-Administered Questionnaire (VSAQ), a self-administered paper-and-pencil questionnaire, was fielded during Panel 22, Round 5 and Panel 23, Round 3.
+The Veteran Self-Administered Questionnaire (VSAQ), a self-administered paper-and-pencil questionnaire, was fielded during Panel 23 Round 3 and Panel 24 Round 1.
+Prior to 2019, the VSAQ was fielded in Rounds 3 and 5 instead of Rounds 1 and 3.
+To reflect this change, the variable names have been changed to include "31" instead of "53".
 Households received a VSAQ based on their response in the Renumeration (RE) section of the CAPI instrument whether there was someone on active duty in the past but not now.
 The VSAQ is only available in the English language.

 The variable VSAQELIG indicates the person's eligibility status for the VSAQ.
 VSAQELIG was used to construct the variables based on the VSAQ data.
 VSAQELIG was coded "0" (Not Eligible For VSAQ) if there was no record for the person in the round, if the person was deceased or institutionalized, moved out of the U.S., moved to a military facility, if the person's disposition status was inapplicable, or if the person was less than 18 years old.
-VSAQELIG was coded "1" (Eligible For VSAQ and Has VSAQ Data) if a VSAQ record existed for the person in Round 3 (for Panel 23) or Round 5 (for Panel 22).
-VSAQELIG was coded "2" (Eligible For VSAQ Data) if no VSAQ record existed for the person in the round.
+VSAQELIG was coded "1" (Eligible For VSAQ and Has VSAQ Data) if a VSAQ record existed for the person in Round 3 (for Panel 23) or Round 1 (for Panel 24).
+VSAQELIG was coded "2" (Eligible For VSAQ, But No VSAQ Data) if no VSAQ record existed for the person in the round.
 This variable was used as a building block for all other constructed VSAQ variables.

-The completion of the VSAQ is determined by the answer provided by VACTDY53.
+The completion of the VSAQ is determined by the answer provided by VACTDY31.